Magento vs Shopify

 • New Zealand

-The best way to get this outside of the mentioned territories is through authorized resellers.
+The best way to get this outside the mentioned territories is through authorized resellers.
 Once you set everything up, you can sell your products in a physical store.
-No location is off-limits as long as you can connect the hardware to the internet.

 For example, you can sell your products at an event or a market stall.
 Then, when someone purchases an item, the stock count on your online store will also be updated.
-A feature like this can save you lots of time, as you don’t have to update the online store manually.

-The Shopify POS Pro plan does cost $89 a month and per location, though it offers some extra advantages.
+The Shopify POS Pro plan costs $89 a month per location, though it offers some extra advantages.
 If you’re not a fan of these, sticking with the built-in POS features is sufficient.
-In addition, all Shopify plans have POS Lite included as part of the subscription.

 Unlimited Products

-One caveat is that each variant can only involve three product options.
-So, for example, if you’re selling watches, you can provide 100 variants of a watch, but only three different option types (like color, version, and style).
+For example, if you’re selling watches, you can provide 100 variants of a watch but only three different option types (like color, version, and style).

 Shopify - create a producr